FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Theoretical implications of score FPE

-In this section, we first study two implications of satisfying the score FPE.
-More precisely, we show in Sec.~\ref{sec:conservative} that controlling $\bm{\epsilon_{s_{\theta}}}$ can implicitly enforce \textit{conservativity} of $\bm{s}_{\bm{\theta}}$.
-Moreover, if the score FPE is satisfied, we prove in Sec.~\ref{sec:p_sde} the equivalence of $\bm{s}_{\bm{\theta}}$, ground truth score $\bm{s}$ and $\grad{\bm{x}}\log p^{\textup{SDE}}_{t,\bm{\theta}}$ holds under some conditions, where $p^{\textup{SDE}}_{t,\bm{\theta}}$ is defined in Sec.~\ref{sec:intro} as the marginal density of parametrized diffusion process.
-In Sec.~\ref{sec:higher_sm}, we investigate the connection between \textit{higher-order score matching}~\cite{meng2021estimating,lu2022maximum} and score FPE.
+In this section, we first study three implications of satisfying the score FPE.
+Specifically, we show in Section~\ref{sec:kl_ode} that simultaneous minimization of quantities related to the score FPE and the conventional score matching objective can reduce the KL divergence between the data density $q_0$ and the density $p^{\textup{ODE}}_{0,\bm{\theta}}$, determined by the parametrized probability flow ODE (Eq.~\eqref{eq:prob_ode_sub}).
+In Section~\ref{subsec:conservative} we prove that controlling of $\bm{\epsilon}[{\bm{s_{\theta}}}]$ implicitly enforces the \emph{conservativity} of $\bm{s}_{\bm{\theta}}$.
+Moreover, in Section~\ref{sec:p_sde} we prove that if the score FPE is satisfied, then under certain conditions, $\bm{s}_{\bm{\theta}}$, ground truth score $\bm{s}$, $\grad{\bm{x}}\log p^{\textup{SDE}}_{t,\bm{\theta}}$, and $\grad{\bm{x}}\log p^{\textup{ODE}}_{t,\bm{\theta}}$ must match.
+Here $p^{\textup{SDE}}_{t,\bm{\theta}}$ and $p^{\textup{ODE}}_{t,\bm{\theta}}$ were defined in Section~\ref{sec:background} as the marginal density of the parametrized diffusion process and the probability flow ODE, respectively.
+Finally, in Section~\ref{sec:higher_sm}, we investigate the connection between higher-order score matching~\citep{meng2021estimating,lu2022maximum} and the score FPE.
+We provide the proofs of all theorems in Appendix~\ref{sec:proofs}.